brandur/sorg/content/drafts/ruby-memory.md

-Ruby has a global lock (the GIL) that ensures that Ruby code can only be running in one place across any number of threads, so it's safe to simply pull the next available `RVALUE` off the heap and repoint the entire heap's `freelist`.
+Ruby has a global lock (the GIL) that ensures that Ruby code can only be running in one place across any number of threads, so it's safe to simply pull the next available `RVALUE` off the heap's `freelist` and repoint it to the next free slot in line.
 No finer grain locks are required.

-Not that we've found a free slot, `newobj_init` runs some generic initialization on it before it's returned to `str_new0` for string-specific setup (like copying in the actual string).
+After procuring a free slot, `newobj_init` runs some generic initialization on it before it's returned to `str_new0` for string-specific setup (like copying in the actual string).